apoelstra/SSS32/intro.md

 over the lifetime of a Bitcoin secret (which may, perhaps, exceed any one human's lifetime), they add up to a very serious risk.

-We propose then, to eliminate this risk factor entirely, by providing the user a way to
+Unlike electronic computers, paper cannot "remember" secret data, and when handled correctly it cannot leak secret data, and these facts can be readily ascertained with no special skills or equipment.
+We propose then, to provide the user a way to
 * Compute and verify very powerful checksums (see the next section)
 * Split their secret into up to 31 "shares", of which some number are needed to reconstruct the secret (see the previous section)